tmtsoftware/csw/docs/src/main/apps/cswconfigclientcli.md

  * `-o`, `--out` is output file path
  * `--id` optional parameter. version id of the repository file to get.
  * `--date` optional parameter. ex.
 2017-04-16T16:15:23.503Z
+ * `--latest` optional parameter.
+Use this option to get the latest file.

 ### exists
 checks if the file exists at specified path in the repository